-What is Objective Data
+What is Objective Data?

-Objective Data is the physical data we can observe using our senses.
+Objective data is the physical data we can observe using our senses.
 Objective findings come in either a measurement or a direct observation.
 Objective data cannot be argued, as it is measured and observed through vitals, tests, and physical exams.

-Here are some Examples of Objective Data Findings:
+Examples of Objective Data Findings:

 - Heart rate